 - You will be given preference if you have had previous involvement in college preparation program(s), demonstrate community leadership, have been involved in a career pathway program(s), and are first in family or first generation to attend college.

-- You must submit two letters of recommendation from a Professor, Instructor, Counselor or Community Leader.
+- You must submit two letters of recommendation from an Instructor, Counselor or Community Leader.

 - You must submit a copy of your unofficial transcripts.

-- You will be expected to sign a contract with CVEP's Pathways to Success program involving you in scheduled leadership events, mentoring, workshops, and web based interactions.
+- You will be expected to sign a contract with the CVEP-PTS program involving you in scheduled leadership events, mentoring, workshops, and web based interactions.

-- You must complete the CVEP Pathways to Success / College Access Foundation of California information release form.
+- You must complete the CVEP-PTS / College Access Foundation of California information release form.